Are you a master at storytelling?

-#1 The audience are the centre of your story.
+#1 The audience is the centre of your story.

 If you think that you are the shining knight or princess in your story – I hate to drop a rain cloud on that thought – but you will not reach an audience if all you want to share with them is how heroic you are.

 #2 A story is an experience for your audience.

 Instead of telling your story verbatim, create an experience for your audience.
 Use metaphors and rich sensory language, even a prop or a picture so that your audience can conjure up images, thoughts, and emotions.
 Your audience is eager to experience first-hand what happens in your story and wants to feel part of it, to be moved by it.
 They want to imagine themselves right there alongside you; they want to feel the emotion that you felt, see what you saw, hear what you heard.
 Remember you need to take your audience on a journey and have them alongside you all the way.

 #3 A story has a structure.

 At the fundamental level, a story has a beginning middle and an end.
 There is a whole lot more that happens in between, but often people are not that interested in hearing it all if the start lacks curiosity.
 A story needs to get off the starting blocks to a flying start so that the audience is captivated early on.
 Just like any good movie, the beginning of your story must be concise and compelling – no need to set the scene in elaborate detail (cut the fluff).
 Aim to set the scene by quickly addressing the following.
 Who, where, when, what.
 It is 4 am, .a secret meeting at the airport, and I receive a text …..
 What happens next?
 Is what you want your audience to be thinking.